Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during

 \subsubsection{Proportionate mixing}

 We first explored the simplest case that assumed each person's contacts were distributed across ethnicity groups in proportion to their population size.
-This defined each element of the per capita transmission matrix as proportional to the transmission rates of two ethnicities multiplied together, as seen in Equation \ref{eq:beta_prop_mix}.
-This left four parameters to fit, the values of $a_k$.
+This defined each element of the per capita transmission matrix $\beta_{ij}$ as proportional to the transmission rates of two ethnicities multiplied together:

-The population of ethnic group $k$ is represented with $N_k$.
+where $N_k$ is the population of ethnic group $k$.
+This left four parameters to estimate, the values of $a_k$.